tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-MessageTypes.md

 A key design consideration for thin events is the potential for traffic to data sources to become volatile as the ecosystem scales.
 This volatility arises from the likelihood that all subscribers will simultaneously trigger automated workflows to access the data.
 Ensure that the data source has the correct scale and API gateway policies like Spike Control to take this into account.
 :::

-This message type **SHOULD** be used if the Message Producer does not have full control or knowledge of the event data being sent.
+This message type **SHOULD** be used if the API Consumer/s are unknown or dynamic and may not be fully trusted, which is common when using the [Pub/Sub](./Async%20Patterns/02-PubSub.md).

 ### Event-Carried State Transfer (Thick events)

 This message type is used when you want consumers to have information about the event that has occurred, without them needing to contact the source system for more information.
-These event types typically contain ALL the current event/domain data, hence the colloquial name "thick events".
+These event types typically contain sufficient current event/domain data necessary to act upon the event without the need to contact the source system, hence the colloquial name "thick events".
+As they carry the state of a particular point in time, this message type may also be referred to as a "fact" event.

 Example event carried state transfer message: